ash2858/cypress-tveacher/README.md

 ```
 5. Run `npx cypress open` for the cypress desktop app to open up
-6. Open a new terminal and go into the project directory
+6. Open a new terminal and go into the project directory `cypress-tveacher`
-7. Run `npx cypress run` to perform all the testing in the fashion as done by a github action
+7. Run `npx cypress run` to perform all the testing in the fashion as done by a github action for future CI/CD integration